 CODE CATEGORY START TEMP.
 DIRECTION AMOUNT 1 Butter Refrigerated Unwrap and place in a microwave safe dish on the rack over the glass tray.
 Butter will be at room temperature and ready for use in a recipe.
-1, 2 or 3 sticks (4 oz. / 1 stick) 2 Ice Cream Frozen Place in a microwave safe dish on the rack over the glass tray.
+1, 2 or 3 sticks (4 oz. / 1 stick) 2 Ice Cream Frozen Frozen Place in a microwave safe dish on the rack over the glass tray.
 Ice cream will be soft enough to make scooping easier.
-Pint, Quart, Half gallon 3 Cream Cheese Refrigerated Unwrap and place in a microwave safe dish on the rack over the glass tray.
+3 Cream Cheese Refrigerated Refrigerated Unwrap and place in a microwave safe dish on the rack over the glass tray.
 Cream cheese will be at room temperature and ready for use in a recipe.
-3 or 8 oz.
 4 Frozen Juice Frozen Remove top.
 Place in oven.
 Frozen juice will be soft enough to mix easily with water.
 6, 12 or 16 oz.